Triads

 PRAY TOGETHER: Bring one another before the Lord, praying about various aspects of the situations you have been sharing about.

-Before you end, set a time for your next meeting
+Before you end, set and/or confirm a time for your next meeting.

 Fostering a healthy triad

-There are many elements characteristic of healthy triads.
-Here are a few to consider as you meet with your group.
-Author Soo-Inn Tan describes these as disciplines and practices that are essential for the triad to be fruitful.
+There are many elements present in healthy triads.
+Here are a few things to consider as you meet with your group.
+Author Soo-Inn Tan describes these as disciplines and practices that are essential for a triad to be fruitful.

 Purposeful: Remember, you are meeting to cultivate deeper spiritual connection with God and others.
 You will be tempted to spend time visiting without entering into the intended purpose of meeting.
-If your group loves to talk about family or local sports-teams, consider additional meets or having a timer set.
+If your group loves to talk about family, hobbies, or sports, consider additional meets or having a timer set to stay on track.

 Loving: Safety and acceptance is established.
 Care is both given and received.

 Supporting: Carry one another’s burdens.
 Empathize with and encourage one another.
-Share in celebrations and in sorrows.
+Share in both celebrations and sorrows.

 Challenging: The link between caring and challenging is building one another up.
 The group helps to give accountability to put into practice what you know.